NicolasCollin/gpd-m2sep-france-property-insight/README.md

 Predictive analysis application designed to help owners estimate their properties' values or future buyers to find and predict a property's value in the following years.

-The models will use Machine Learning and data from the French "Ministere de l'Économie, des Finances et de l'Industrie".
+The models will use Machine Learning and data from the French "Ministère de l'Économie, des Finances et de l'Industrie".
 Dataset - Demandes de valeurs foncières:
 <https://www.data.gouv.fr/datasets/demandes-de-valeurs-foncieres/>